ariannasg/FizzBuzzKata/README.md

 Add a replica of the tests run configuration in the IDE for easier development.

 ## Testing
-At the moment we only have unit tests in the project.

 For running all tests:
 ```
 make test
 ```

-## CI/CD
-Description of CI/CD setup.

-## TODOs
-List of TODOs can be found [here](TODO.md).

 ## Contributing
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](.github/CONTRIBUTING.md)